Princess Diana Loved Pranking Princes William And Harry With Cheeky Gag Gifts For Christmas

 The three would then get super into the contestants and their dates, and the boys would even shout at the TV, encouraging the contestants to pick this date or that date.

 Another tradition that Diana started is less “cheeky” and more “touching and beautiful.”
-Burrell says that Diana assembled photo albums of the boys, and would often pull them out and reminisce with them.
+Burrell says that Diana assembled photo albums of the boys and would often pull them out and reminisce with them.

 “It was her giving them the story of their lives in pictures and they have their names in gold lettering on the front.”

 It’s a tradition that Diana hoped the boys would continue with their own wives and children.
-And though Burrell can’t be certain, he believes that William and Kate are doing the same thing with George, Charlotte and Lewis.
+And though Burrell can’t be certain, he believes that William and Kate are doing the same thing with George, Charlotte, and Louis.